Federal Reserve Bank of New York Building: Site

+33 Maiden Lane

+In addition to the main building, the Federal Reserve Bank of New York occupies a neighboring structure immediately to the north at 33 Maiden Lane, also known as 2 Federal Plaza.
+The New York Fed had acquired the site, at Maiden Lane and Nassau Street, in the 1960s, with plans to build an annex designed by Kevin Roche John Dinkeloo and Associates, but canceled the plans in 1976.
+The site was then sold to Park Tower Realty in 1980.

+The building at 33 Maiden Lane, designed by Philip Johnson and John Burgee, was completed in 1986.
+It is 27 stories tall, with 570000 ft2 of floor area.
+The facade is made of tan brick, with an arcade of 43 ft columns at ground level and turrets on the roofline to match the Federal Reserve Bank of New York Building's design.
+The building contains a privately owned public space (POPS).
+From 1988 to 1992, the building held a branch of the Whitney Museum of American Art, designed by Tod Williams Billie Tsien Architects.
+The New York Fed purchased 33 Maiden Lane for $208 million in 2012.

 Architecture

 The Federal Reserve Building is where the monetary policy of the United States is executed by trading United States dollars and United States Treasury securities.
 The original 1924 building and its 1935 annex were both designed for the Federal Reserve Bank of New York by York and Sawyer in the neo-Renaissance style.
 Marc Eidlitz & Son was the main contractor for both structures.
 Numerous other engineers and contractors were involved in the building's construction.

 The building has fourteen above-ground stories and five basement levels.
 Because the design was intended to accommodate up to 4,000 employees, the placement of elevators and entrances was a main consideration.
 Since Nassau Street was such a busy street, and because the slope was so steep, the architects decided to place the main entrance at Liberty Street instead, with the service entrance along the raised basement at Maiden Lane.
 The facade and interior contain ironwork manufactured by Samuel Yellin of Philadelphia.
 The iron decorations, which weigh a collective 200 ST, depict animal heads and unusual motifs such as smileys.

 The design is reminiscent of early Italian Renaissance palaces such as Florence's Palazzo Strozzi and Palazzo Vecchio, which was deliberately intended to inspire trust and confidence in the institution within.
 The building's Italian Renaissance-style motifs were also designed to fit the building to its irregular land lot.
-Further enhancing the building's sense of scale was the fact that, prior to the construction of 28 Liberty Street to the south, the Federal Reserve Building could only be viewed at an irregular angle due to the presence of other nearby buildings.
+Further enhancing the building's sense of scale was that, prior to the construction of 28 Liberty Street to the south, the Federal Reserve Building could only be viewed at an irregular angle due to the presence of other nearby buildings.
 Upon its completion in 1924, the Federal Reserve Building was one of the largest bank buildings in the world.